darktable-org/dtdocs/content/module-reference/utility-modules/shared/collections.md

 notes
 : The image's metadata "notes" field.

+version name
+: The image's metadata "version name" field.

+rating
+: The image's star rating

 color label
-: Any color label attached to the image (“red”, “yellow”, “green”, “blue”, “purple”).
+: Any color label attached to the image ("red", "yellow", "green", "blue", "purple").

 geotagging
 : The geo location of the image (see [locations](../map/locations.md)).